dprint/dprint/docs/architecture.md

 ### Conditions

 These conditions have an optional true and optional false path based on how the condition is resolved.
-Conditions are usually resolved by looking at the value of a resolved info node, which could appear before or after the condition (look ahead).
+Conditions are usually resolved by looking at the value of an info node or other condition.
+These infos/conditions that are inspected can appear before or even after the condition.

 ### Signals